mojomast/roocodehackathon/IMPROVEMENT_BACKLOG.md

   - Test suite updated to match current public API and passes locally.
   - At least one happy-path e2e for auth→connect repo→run job→status.

-  ✅ Fixed on 2025-08-29 in commit TBD.
+  ✅ Fixed on 2025-08-29 in commit a9c325f.
 Updated fixtures to seed auth user and aligned endpoints; e2e flows in `backend/test_e2e.py` use mocked worker call and pass locally.

 ---